 John Bernet, Mechanical Application and Product Specialist, Fluke Reliability

-As a Mechanical Application and Product Specialist with Fluke Reliability, John Bernet works with customers from all industries successfully implement their reliability programs.
+As a Mechanical Application and Product Specialist with Fluke Reliability, John Bernet works with customers from all industries to successfully implement their reliability programs.
 He has more than 30 years of experience in the maintenance and operation of commercial machinery and as a nuclear power plant electrician in the U.S. Navy.
 He holds a Category II Vibration Analyst certification and is a Certified Maintenance Reliability Professional (CMRP).

 Gregory Perry, Senior Consultant, Fluke Reliability